To be available on request.

 Please send mail to email@example.com

-In the light of the foregone, it is important to situate the above assertions about the interdependent linkage between a port and its hinterland in the context of Africa where ports are facing serious challenges with providing even the traditional land-sea interface infrastructure, and then explore how best Africa can learn from global experiences and design local solutions to effectively create a smooth and efficient connectivity between its ports and their hinterlands.
+The IAPH Abuja 2018 conference will study the interdependent linkage between a port and the hinterlands in the context of Africa where ports are facing serious challenges with providing even the traditional land-sea interface infrastructure, then explore how best Africa can learn from global experiences and design local solutions to effectively create a smooth and efficient connectivity between its ports and their hinterlands.